π Glenmore Forest Park, Highland

 Wildlife: Mallard ducks & black headed gulls on the loch.
 Red squirrels nearby at Glenmore Visitor Centre.

-Weather: Varied – early sunshine, then a heavy shower mostly followed by extensive cloud.
-Temperature in high teens.
+Weather: Varied across several trips – sunshine, a heavy shower, periods of extensive cloud.